Introduction

 How do diabetic ulcers form?

 Reduction or blockage of blood flow to a particular area can cause the overlying skin to break down.
 Because the nerves controlling blood supply have been damaged, (peripheral neuropathy), affected skin becomes vulnerable to even minor injuries that can damage the skin surface and also result in an ulcer.
-Fortunately though, diabetic ulcers usually respond well to wheatgrass extract by facilitating repair of the minute nerves that control blood flow to the area.
+Fortunately though, diabetic ulcers respond to wheatgrass extract by it restoring functionality of the minute nerves that control blood flow to the area.

 How should I use wheatgrass on a diabetic ulcer?